michaelrgarcia/mini-message-board/README.md

 # mini-message-board

-A message board made usings ejs for views.
+A message board made with Express, TypeScript, and EJS for views.
 Messages do not persist.

 ## Usage